-Grantham Scholar Sophia van Mourik is developing a biocompatible and biodegradable synthetic soil substrate for hydroponic agriculture that can be reclaimed at the end-of-life.
+Grantham Scholar Sophia van Mourik is developing a sustainable solution for hydroponic agriculture growth media made from polyurethane foam.

 This project is in collaboration with Dow Chemical Company and Institute for Sustainable Food.

-In 2022, Sophia helped out at the Global Woman’s Breakfast Sheffield.
+Sophia helped out at the 2022 Global Woman’s Breakfast Sheffield.
 This event was run by International Union of Pure and Applied Chemistry to promote women in Chemistry and other STEM subjects.

 You can find Sophia on Twitter.

 And you can connect with her on LinkedIn.